Darrell Thompson

-Darrell Alexander Thompson (born November 23, 1967) is a former professional American football running back who played for five seasons in the National Football League (NFL) for the Green Bay Packers.
-He was selected by Green Bay in the first round (19th overall) of the 1990 NFL Draft.
+Darrell Alexander Thompson (born November 23, 1967) is an American former professional football player who was a running back for five seasons with the Green Bay Packers of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and was selected by Green Bay in the first round of the 1990 NFL draft with the 19th overall pick.

 Early life

 Thompson was born in St. Louis, Missouri to George and Morsie Thompson and is the oldest of three children.
 Thompson comes from an athletic family; both his siblings, George Jr. and Jennifer, played collegiate volleyball, and George Thompson is the nephew of Alice Coachman, the first black woman to win an Olympic gold medal.
 When Darrell was one year old, the family relocated to Rochester, Minnesota.

 At John Marshall High School Thompson was a three sport standout where he was all-state in track & field, a McDonald's all-American in basketball and a Gatorade all-American in football.
 As a three-year player, Thompson became one of the most decorated and sought after running backs in the nation.
 After graduating from high school he decided to play college football for the Minnesota Golden Gophers over Nebraska, Iowa, Wisconsin, UCLA, Oklahoma and Oklahoma State.